 Commonly called Tommy John Surgery, this procedure repairs injury to the ulnar collateral ligament (UCL) in the elbow by replacing the damaged ligament with a tendon from another area of the body.

-When contracture (shortening of the muscle or elbow joint) or elbow arthritis requires surgery, our surgeons use small incisions and a tiny camera to remove bone spurs, loose fragments or a portion of the diseased bone lining.
+When elbow pain or injury requires surgery, our surgeons use small incisions and a tiny camera to remove bone spurs, loose fragments, or a portion of the diseased bone lining.
 This minimally invasive approach means you experience less pain and a quicker return to normal activities.
-Our surgeons may also use elbow arthroscopy before reconstructive surgery to get a better view of the elbow joint and ligaments affected by elbow arthritis, tendonitis or instability, so that the surgery is more precise.
+Our surgeons may also use elbow arthroscopy before reconstructive surgery to get a better view of the elbow joint and ligaments affected by elbow arthritis, tendonitis, or instability so your surgery is more precise.

 Relieves painful symptoms associated with elbow arthritis by removing part of the bone or part or all of the diseased bone lining.

 Co-developed at Duke, the popular Coonrad/Morrey artificial elbow joint set the standard for elbow replacement.
-We are among the top centers in the country offering elbow replacement surgery, also know as elbow arthroplasty.
-We receive referrals from other centers around the country because of our superior patient outcomes, and have the experience needed to handle both first-time and corrective elbow joint replacements.
+We are among the top centers in the country offering elbow replacement surgery, also known as elbow arthroplasty.
+We receive referrals from other centers around the country because of our superior patient outcomes and have the experience needed to handle both first-time and corrective elbow joint replacements.